-During the six month period (November 2012 to mid April 2013), a moderate number of elvers (approximately 16,000) was caught and transferred from the outlet channel of the powerhouse to the residual flow reach of the main Waiwhakaiho River.
-The trap commenced operation in early November 2012 but no elvers were found in the trap until later in December and no elvers were trapped after mid April 2013.
-The majority of numbers were recorded over the period from late December 2012 to late February 2013.
+During the six month period (November 2013 to late April 2014), a moderate number of elvers (approximately 20,000) was caught and transferred from the outlet channel of the powerhouse to the residual flow reach of the main Waiwhakaiho River.
+The trap commenced operation in early November 2013 but no elvers were found in the trap until mid December and no elvers were trapped after late March 2014.
+The majority of numbers were recorded over the period from late December 2013 to late January 2014.
 Although these numbers were low compared with numbers trapped and transferred at the Patea hydro station (TRC, 2010b), it should be noted that a significant proportion of upstream elver movements would be expected to follow the main channel of the Waiwhakaiho River rather than the smaller outlet channel of the powerhouse outlet canal.
-In this instance adequate passage through the residual flow reach is provided by the summer-autumn residual flow conditions and past the intake weir by the in-channel fish pass.
-No freshwater shrimps (Paratya) were trapped and no freshwater crayfish or galaxiids were recorded in the trap during the period.
+In this instance adequate passage through the residual flow reach is provided by the summer-autumn residual flow conditions and past the intake weir by the inchannel fish pass.
+No freshwater shrimps (Paratya) or galaxiids were trapped but a few freshwater crayfish were recorded in the trap early in the period.

-The total number of elver numbers trapped in the monitoring period was much higher than over the 2011-2012 period but was slightly lower than the median number trapped over the ten preceding monitoring periods (Table 24) possibly indicative of a more typical season for elver migration.
-The peak daily number (270 elvers/day) was in the lower range of those found in the ten previous periods which have ranged from 96 to 1910 elvers/day (median: 980 elvers/day).
+The total number of elver numbers trapped in the monitoring period was slightly higher than over the 2012-2013 period and was slightly higher than the median number trapped over the eleven preceding monitoring periods (Table 24) possibly indicative of a more typical season for elver migration.
+The peak daily number (566 elvers/day) was in the lower-half of the range of those found in the eleven previous periods which have ranged from 96 to 1910 elvers/day (median: 940 elvers/day).